What is Bipolar Disorder

 Bipolar 1 and 2 disorders are the most common of all the other types of bipolar disorder.

-People can manage with both physical and mental disabilities and can adjust their lives in a way that is manageable to them.
+People can manage both physical and mental disabilities and can adjust their lives in a way that is manageable to them.

 I have OCD and Cerebellar Atrophy and I do have depression but my therapy is to keep myself busy and not have time to think about all the things that have gone wrong in my life but all the things that will make me happy.